ffund/intro-ml-tss21/notes/2-beauty-classroom-case-study.md

 * female,
 * and more attractive than usual,

-the predicted teaching score is 3, then perhaps we might conclude that this instructor with a 3.5 score actually earned *higher* than expected evaluation scores.
+the predicted teaching score is 3 (not taking into account any factors related to actual teaching effectiveness), then perhaps we might conclude that this instructor with a 3.5 score actually earned *higher* than expected evaluation scores, and is an excellent instructor.

 ![A machine learning model might be able to predict more specific "expected" scores.](../images/2-case-study-model.png){ width=60% }